brpo01/aws-cloud-solution/aws-cloud.md

   - Select the public subnets and click save
     ![7](https://user-images.githubusercontent.com/47898882/132406134-b94429e1-dae0-443a-a7ef-9a59bbcf2be3.JPG)
 - Create a route table for the private subnets
-  - Repeate the steps above
+  - Repeat the steps above
     ![8](https://user-images.githubusercontent.com/47898882/132406139-57a63672-a49c-4d4e-bc4b-c29074853382.JPG)
 - Create an Internet Gateway, select it and click Actions the click Attach to VPC and attach it to the VPC you created
   ![9](https://user-images.githubusercontent.com/47898882/132406140-90dffb16-b024-4550-8988-23fa783f225c.JPG)